ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 Total Allocation:
     RAM: 2048 MB, CPUs: 6, disk: 262144 MB
 ```
-The recommendation is to provision an IBM Cloud Databases deployment with 1 GB of RAM, 3 CPU cores, and 128 GB disk per member.
+The recommendation is to provision an IBM {{site.data.keyword.databases-for}} deployment with 1 GB of RAM, 3 CPU cores, and 128 GB disk per member.
 If this is a development deployment, or other low-priority deployment, you can choose to provision at 0 CPU cores.

-The IBM Cloud CLI requires you to send the total resource allocation for the IBM Cloud
-Databases deployment in the provision request.
-So use numbers from the "Total Allocation" and plug them into the IBM Cloud CLI command
+The {{site.data.keyword.cloud}} CLI requires you to send the total resource allocation for the {{site.data.keyword.cloud}} Databases deployment in the provision request.
+So use numbers from the **Total Allocation** and plug them into the {{site.data.keyword.cloud}} CLI command
 ```sh
 ibmcloud resource service-instance-create <name> databases-for-postgresql standard <region> -p '{"members_memory_allocation_mb": "2048", "members_disk_allocation_mb": "262144", "members_cpu_allocation_count": "6" }'
 ```